 Hush-A-Bye Bunny by Holly Surplice

-A sing-along variation of a classic song that’s sure to calm your little one before bed, well, hopefully.
+A sing-along variation of a classic song that will calm your little one before bed, hopefully.
 The bunny’s mom sings to him throughout their evening routine, which is so sweet.

 Extension: Insert your child’s name instead of bunny throughout the book while singing along.